-This Score Interpretation Guide is written for Georgia teachers and administrators who receive score reports from the 2012 administration of the Criterion-Referenced Competency Tests (CRCTs).
+This Score Interpretation Guide is written for Georgia teachers and administrators who receive score reports from the 2013 administration of the Criterion-Referenced Competency Tests (CRCT).
 This guide has four sections.
 The first section presents an overview of key terms and test-related concepts.
 The second section offers general guidelines for interpreting CRCT scores.
 The third section provides a snapshot and overview of each score report.
 The fourth section contains the CRCT Performance Level Descriptors for each grade and content area.

-The CRCT program is designed to measure how well students have acquired the skills and knowledge prescribed in the Georgia Performance Standards (GPS).
+The CRCT program is designed to measure student acquisition and understanding of the knowledge, concepts, and skills set forth in the Common Core Georgia Performance Standards (CCGPS) for Reading, English/Language Arts, and Mathematics and the Georgia Performance Standards (GPS) for Science and Social Studies.
 The assessments yield information on academic achievement at the student, class, school, system, and state levels.
-This information is used to diagnose individual student strengths and weaknesses in relation to the instruction of the GPS, and to gauge the quality of education throughout Georgia.
+This information is used to diagnose individual student strengths and weaknesses in relation to the instruction of the state's curriculum (CCGPS/GPS), and to gauge the quality of education throughout Georgia.